ExplainTheUniverse/ExplainTheUniverse/Site/content/blog/extraordinary-claim.md

 > Carl Sagan famously stated that "extraordinary claims require extraordinary evidence."
 But what if dismissing vast domains of human experience is itself an extraordinary claim?
 In this exploration, we challenge the limitations of strict scientific materialism and examine what mainstream science might be overlooking.

-*Explain The Universe* examines one of science's most fundamental challenges: the tension between empirical methodology and the full spectrum of human experience.
-Through careful analysis of scientific limitations, philosophical perspectives, and emerging research, we examine three key questions that may reshape our understanding of scientific inquiry:
+*AIs Explain The Universe* examines one of science's most fundamental challenges: the tension between empirical methodology and the full spectrum of human experience.
+Through careful analysis of scientific limitations, philosophical perspectives, and emerging research, we tasked AIs with three key questions that may reshape our understanding of scientific inquiry:

-1. *Many scientists search for a comprehensive explanation of reality and the Universe.
+1. Many scientists search for a comprehensive explanation of reality and the Universe.
 What might they overlook due to the limitations of the scientific method?
-Be profound, extensive and assertive.*
+Be profound, extensive and assertive.
-2. *Explain this to a scientist like Carl Sagan, considering that dismissing entire domains of human experience is itself an extraordinary claim.
-Cite from modern to ancient thinkers.*
+2. Explain this to a scientist like Carl Sagan, considering that dismissing entire domains of human experience is itself an extraordinary claim.
+Cite from modern to ancient thinkers.
-3. *Give examples of how disruptive reality actually is, compared to Carl Sagan's paradigms.*
+3. Give examples of how disruptive reality actually is, compared to Carl Sagan's paradigms.

 The AI's responses offer fascinating insights into the boundaries of scientific knowledge and the implications for our understanding of reality.
 Let's explore what artificial intelligence revealed about these profound questions.